 But, with God’s help, we can turn away from our selfish behaviors and behave selflessly instead.

-[Love] does not act unbecomingly; it does not seek its own, is not provoked, does not take into account a wrong suffered (1 Corinthians 13:5).
+It [love] does not act disgracefully, it does not seek its own benefit; it is not provoked, does not keep an account of a wrong suffered.
+(1 Corinthians 13:5 NASB)